interrogator/corpkit/README.md

 <a name="systemic-functional-stuff"></a>
 ### Systemic functional stuff

 Because I mostly use systemic functional grammar, there is also a simple tool for distinguishing between process types (relational, mental, verbal) when interrogating a corpus.
-If you add words to the lists in `dictionaries/process_types.py`, `pattern.en` will get all their inflections automatically.
+If you add words to the lists in `dictionaries/process_types.py`, corpkit will get their inflections automatically.

 ```python
 >>> from corpkit import quickview